Directed by George Scribner

 That this is what didn't get "gonged," would, I think, have made any fan of Disney animation nervous in November 1988, such as they still existed in the back half of the studio's Bronze Age/Xerography Era/Dark Age.
 The thing is, Disney had managed to make a whole lot of new fans earlier that year, with Who Framed Roger Rabbit, a bigger cultural phenomenon than the animation studio at Disney had generated in almost four decades.
 They didn't generate this one, either, really.
 Richard Williams and his animators in London did, with the assistance of executive producer Steven Spielberg, director Robert Zemeckis, and Katzenberg, who had championed it as the savior of animation at Disney anyway, and who had been driven half-nuts trying to keep costs down.
 He'd failed on the latter count, but Roger Rabbit had succeeded on the former, and it had convinced a dubious world that Disney could at least finance a blockbuster cartoon.
 Meanwhile, it had convinced Eisner that Roy E. Disney might've been right when he pled for the fate of his uncle's cartoon factory.
 And so while Roger Rabbit was wrangled into theaters—and while everyone involved pretended that certain promises made to Williams had never been binding, basically leaving the cantankerous, difficult animator to rot after they no longer needed him—Schneider kept busy at the new studio space in a warehouse in Glendale, executing Eisner and Katzenberg's ambitious plan for WDFA, very ambitious indeed considering they had arrived with the aim of closing the animation studio altogether, and the first product they'd been shown by the studio had been The Black freaking Cauldron.

 That plan was to produce an animated feature every single year.
-To achieve it, Eisner and Katzenberg necessarily undertook the first serious expansion of the studio's labor force since, I think, 1939—and, despite Katzenberg's reputation for parsimony and Eisner's reputation for mid-budget successes, they were persuaded also to loosen the pursestrings and give the studio more resources than it had had since 1959.
+To achieve it, Eisner and Katzenberg necessarily undertook the first serious expansion of the studio's labor force since, I think, 1939—and, despite Katzenberg's reputation for parsimony and Eisner's reputation for mid-budget successes, they were persuaded to loosen the pursestrings and give the studio more resources than it had had since 1959.
 They also recognized that the Disney animators were borderline-unemployable outside of Disney, and used that to their advantage even as their raw numbers increased.
 Likewise, the workplace culture also changed: there was a lot less goofing off for months at a time, not to say that Disney's employees were ever lazy, but until Katzenberg and Schneider rationalized their workflows and ensured that three cartoons would be in production at any given time, there was often not work to do.
 Well, there was certainly plenty of work now.

 Oliver was in the vanguard of this revolutionary change at Disney, and good grief, does it feel like nothing had changed at all.
 The studio could've made substantially the exact same movie at any point in its history between 1961 and 1988, and indeed, it comes off like product in the worst way—one more iterative extension of the formula that had been prototyped for Disney's talking pet cartoons back with Lady and the Tramp and "perfected" (I guess) in 101 Dalmatians, before being slogged through hell and back in The Aristocats; the main distinction here is that it unites its human and animal characters in outstandingly idiotic ways.
 And yet: with the benefit of hindsight—a lot of hindsight—there's something (very) mildly exciting about Oliver, the same way that discovering a transitional fossil is exciting.
 Two things about it bring it closer to the ecstatic Disney still to come than the aimlessly flailing Disney it was born of: the first is its use of music, the second is the widespread employment of computers in its animation.
 It also has a stunning amount of poorly-calibrated celebrity casting.
 So three things, maybe, although Disney itself was usually fairly canny about its celebrity casting.

 That first thing—the music—comes at us immediately.
 We won't notice how novel Oliver is for a little while yet, however; in fact, it comes off like nothing newer than the bid for hipness that began The Rescuers in 1977, the last time a pop singer opened up one of their cartoons.
-It was considerably hipper there, and in The Rescuers the song actually fit the singer, which is certainly not the case here, insofar as Huey Lewis was usually bland in specific enough ways to rise the level of "genuine personality," and this can't even get that far.
+It was considerably hipper there, and in The Rescuers the song actually fit the singer, which is certainly not the case here, insofar as Huey Lewis was usually bland in specific enough ways to rise to the level of "genuine personality," and this can't even get that far.
 But this song—this very mediocre ballad, with not-very-good lyrics like "beginnings are contagious there," and bearing the drearily-unimaginative title "Once Upon a Time In New York City"—was written by one Howard Ashman.
 And Barry Mann.
 But the important part is that this was Ashman's first flirtation with the Disney machine that he would shortly do so much to re-engineer.

 That song brings us to little Oliver, one of a large litter of kittens, offered for free to any passerby outside a pet store.
 When night falls, Oliver is the only one to remain, cold, alone, and, when a storm comes up, wet and swept out of his cardboard box and into the unforgiving streets.
 The next morning, he tries to mooch some food off a hot dog man, but has no luck until a streetwise dog—Dodger (Billy Joel)—takes an interest in his case.
 He exploits the kitten to snag the hot dogs for himself, but as Oliver realizes when he tracks the dog back to his lair in an abandoned boat down by the docks, Dodger's got a whole gang of dogs to feed, Rita, a saluki (Sheryl Lee Ralph with the singing voice of Ruth Pointer), Einstein, a great dane (Richard Mulligan), Francis, a bulldog (Roscoe Lee Browne), and Tito, a chihuahua (Cheech Marin).
 Oliver accidentally makes his presence known, and Dodger, impressed by his perspicacity, invites him to stay.
 This seems to be just fine with the grubby loser they work for, Fagin—he's literally in the same boat—but it's here that their troubles begin, as Fagin's boss, Sykes (Robert Loggia), demands in no uncertain terms the money Fagin owes him, with a deadline of just three days, or else.
 The pets are put into action, and in the midst of a scam, Oliver is picked up by Jenny (Natalie Gregory), a little rich girl who takes her new kitten back to 5th Avenue to be friends with her poodle, Georgette (Bette Midler).
 The gang "rescues" Oliver, whereupon Fagin gets the idea to ransom the kitten; but Sykes improves on Fagin's stupid plan by kidnapping Jenny, and Fagin, not a great guy but not that evil, along with his canine allies and Oliver, resolve to save the little girl they put into harm's way.